pdf-raku/PDF-Grammar-raku/README.md

 images and graphical elements.

 PDF::Grammar is under construction as an experimental/example Perl6 grammar
-for parsing and validation of PDF components.
+for parsing and validation of real-world PDF examples.
 It currently implements three grammars:

 `PDF::Grammar::Content` - is a description of the text and graphics operators that are used to produce page layout.